 One Last Word

-One of the best ways to ensure it’s cooked all the way through is to use a meat thermometer, but if you don’t have one, there are other ways to test if the meat is done.
+In conclusion, one of the best ways to ensure it’s cooked all the way through is to use a meat thermometer.

 Remember, whether you’re cooking turkey sausage, chorizo, or any other type of sausage, the same principles apply – cook it thoroughly to keep yourself and others safe.